 All of our team members are highly trained professionals in animal welfare and handling.

 Dr. Lesley Mailer, Veterinarian & Supervisor of Animal Programs

 Dr. Mailer grew up in Savannah and received undergraduate degrees from Armstrong Atlantic State University and UGA.
-After graduation, she entered private practice and obtained her wildlife rehabilitators license.
+After graduating with her veterinary degree from UGA, she entered private practice and obtained her wildlife rehabilitators license.
 After several years, she returned to Savannah and continued in private practice and was the veterinarian of record for Oatland Island.
 In 2004, she officially joined the staff at Oatland Island, allowing her to pursue her dream of practicing wildlife medicine full-time.

 Amanda Michael, Senior Animal Care Technician